 - Contact Telephone

 - Local Offer Age Bands

 - 1. What kinds of special educational needs does the school/setting make provision for?

 At Beardall Fields we are able to support pupils with cognitive and learning difficulties, physical needs, communication difficulties and emotional and behavioural needs.
-We currently support pupils with a range of needs, including pupils with a diagnosis of: autism, Aspergers Syndrome, dyslexia, CDC (dyspraxia), hyper mobility, cerebral palsy, speech and language difficulties, Turners Syndrome, achondroplasia, hydrocephalus, spina bifida, sensory difficulties and learning difficulties.
+We currently support pupils with autism, ADHD, turner’s syndrome, visual and hearing difficulties, dyslexia, CDC (dyspraxia), hyper mobility, achondroplasia, spina bifida, speech and language difficulties and learning difficulties.

 - 2. (For mainstream schools & maintained nurseries only) How does the school/setting know if pupils need extra help and what should I do if I think that my child may have special educational needs?

 Speak to your child’s teacher if you think your child has special needs, who will have a discussion with the SENCo.
 You can also make an appointment to speak to the SENCo to discuss your child’s needs further if you wish.
 In school, we use formal assessments, informal observations, discussions with parents, pupil interviews, age-related expectations, progress reports and class work to identify initial concerns that a child may need additional support.